-Among the host of New Year’s resolutions being undertaken, many of us will have decided to be a bit kinder to the planet.
+As the ‘green queen’ of the Yellow Jersey team I am encouraging all to be a bit kinder to the planet.
 But whether that means reducing your meat intake, recycling more diligently or cycling to work (we’re not going to teach you to suck eggs on that one!), it can sometimes be difficult to be more eco-friendly.

-To help you out, we’ve picked our top cycling apparel brands who are working hard to reduce their impact on the environment while still creating stylish and practical kit.
+As part of our new regular feature ‘Green Jersey’ we’ve decided to help you out and picked our top eco friendly cycling brands.
+These brands are working hard to reduce their impact on the environment while still creating stylish and practical kit.

 Howies is a small company from Wales providing clothing for day to day life as well as for cycling.
 High quality clothing that lasts longer, and needs less washing, is better for the environment (and fewer laundry rounds is a win for us, too).
 They are conscious of how the raw materials are sourced, using organic cotton and avoiding the unpleasant practise of mulesing to obtain their merino wool like in these arm warmers.

-American company DannyShane describe themselves as ‘cycling enthusiasts with a deep respect for nature’, using eco-friendly materials whenever possible.
+DannyShane, an American company, describe themselves as ‘cycling enthusiasts with a deep respect for nature’, using eco-friendly materials whenever possible.
 All their jerseys are made of their unique blend of recycled polyester and Bamboo White Ash which is the ideal material when you’re working up a sweat.
 It helps to to wick away moisture, reduce sweat odour and prevent discolouration, so your kit will stay looking and feeling newer for longer.

-We love that no two of these bags are the same, so you’re guaranteed to get a totally unique product.
-Their range of rucksacks and panniers are made from up-cycled durable lorry tarp, edged with seat belt material and fire hose rubber.
+UPSO bags where no two of these bags are the same, so you’re guaranteed to get a totally unique product.
+Their range of rucksacks and panniers are made from upcycled durable lorry tarp, edged with seat belt material and fire hose rubber.
 The bright designs are spacious and waterproof, perfect for any ride.

 The product reviews on the website speak for themselves, and we love the sound of the chamois cream with a scent inspired by the fresh orange blossoms of Mallorca.